luau-lang/luau/rfcs/syntax-static-imports.md

 ### Syntax: Renaming

-To use a different name for the local variable/type namespace, an equals sign is added at the start of the statement:
+To use a different name for the local variable/type namespace, an equals sign is added at the end of the statement:

 ```Lua
 import from "foo/bar/baz" = not_baz